ATCOR: Cleveland (1900-1920)

-After an intermediate two-year period with no single taxer as mayor, Newton Baker was elected in 1911.
-Both mayors presided over large and immediate population growth in Cleveland, doubling within the first two decades of the 1900s.
-A massive construction boom and subsequent high land-values followed, which was enough to cover the treasury losses from exempting improvements at the time.
+After an interim two-year period without a single taxer as mayor, Newton Baker was elected in 1911.
+Both mayors presided over rapid population growth in Cleveland, which doubled within the first two decades of the 1900s.
+A massive construction boom and subsequent high land values followed, which were enough to cover the treasury losses from exempting improvements at the time.